 - Cost considerations – Streaming at high bitrates naturally entails higher costs for video content broadcasters.
 There is a trade-off there between video quality and cost.
 Video delivery providers therefore provide the optimal resolution for a comfortable experience.

 Netflix’s latest update prioritizes video quality for low bandwidth internet connections.
 Prior to the update Netflix used AVCMain (H.264/AVC) profile for almost all video, and HEVC for videos in Ultra HD resolution.
+You can read more about SD vs HD in this blog.
 The two new compression formats that have been introduced are: AVCHi – Mobile and VP9-Mobile.

 In terms of optimizing video encoding, Netflix have made the following changes:

 - Increasing time period between random access points – This makes encoding more efficient, while increasing the time between I-frames, making seeking videos more granular.

 - Allowing more B-frames, and better motion prediction, to reduce the number of heavy I-frames

 The feature of per-chunk optimization allows encoding at different average bandwidths for different chunks of video.
 This is in place of an average bitrate for the entire video.
 This feature ensures that motion-heavy chunks are encoded at high bitrate as compared to low-motion chunks, ensuring smooth quality of video throughout the streaming process.